 It suffices to say that by the time Friday rolled around and this trip was mere hours away, I was properly GIDDY with excitement.

-After I've published the full trip report (including reviews on Brussels, Swiss, Shenzhen, and EVA Air business class) I'll write a post summarizing my thoughts on premium class travel as a first-timer.
+After I’ve published the full trip report (including reviews on Brussels, Swiss, Shenzhen, and EVA Air business class) I’ll write a post summarizing my thoughts on premium class travel as a first-timer.
+This trip was booked as part of an Aeroplan Mini-RTW to Poland and China for a total of 150,000 miles.

 We arrived at Gate 44 just as boarding was beginning.
 I hopped into the business class boarding line and my documents were processed.